AlfredssonErik/ufc-scraper/README.md

 ```

 ### /athlete/:name
-Returns biograpghy, stats and history for a fighter<br>
+Returns biography, stats and history for a fighter<br>
 Example:
 ```javascript
 [